-In this article, we try to observe what are the main customer experience trends in the insurance industry, and how customer-centered UX design could help not only to switch negative emotions to positive ones, but also ensure the best value for customers.
+In this article, we try to observe what are the main insurance customer experience trends, and how customer-centered UX design could help not only to switch negative emotions to positive ones, but also ensure the best value for digital customers.

 - The insurance industry is transforming from “detect and repair” to “predict and prevent”.

 - To remain relevant in the future, insurers first of all need to foster a transformation culture and customer excellence culture to position towards delivering value to customers and solving their real problems.

 - Technology should be used to increase the value of service delivery, because technology is a means, not a target.

 - Incumbent insurance should follow insurtechs in adopting an experience mindset and embracing opportunities from disruptive technologies—instead of viewing them as a threat—point the way to next-generation capabilities.

 - Leveraging opportunities of digital technologies and developing appropriate contextual ecosystem strategies (embedded insurance) will enable insurers to make a larger impact on customers' daily lives.

 - Digital becomes a huge part of the insurance experience, thus making UX design investment a key competitive advantage in the brand strategy.